 Too Much Detail

 Another common trap that both clients and designers fall into is making the logo too detailed and elaborate.
-I actually made this mistake for a long time myself.
+I even made this mistake myself in the past.

 The problem with a logo having too much detail is that at some point, the logo will need to be scaled down to small sizes.
 When you scale down a design with lots of fine details, it tends to disappear, or at the very least become unrecognizable.